August 25, 20234 min read

 Takeaway

-Generics in Rust is quite powerful.
+Generics in Rust are quite powerful.
 We just scratched the surface here.
 In some other articles, we will explore more advanced Generics features of Rust.
-The best part about it is, that you don’t need to worry about the runtime performance of it.
-However, having too many generics can lead to slow compile time and bloating of binary.
-Trait objects offer the flexibility of faster compile time at the cost of runtime performance.
-But it’s not a bad thing, in all other languages Generic types are checked at runtime.
+The best part about it is that you don't need to worry about its runtime performance.
+However, having too many generics can lead to slow compile times and bloating of the binary.
+Trait objects offer the flexibility of faster compile times at the cost of runtime performance.
+But it's not a bad thing; in many other managed languages, generic types incur runtime overhead.
 In the end, it depends on your specific implementation.